 shamelabboush on October 10, 2009:

 This is very true!
 I read poetry in a different way from novels or stories.
 Nice hub tina

 tinarathore84 (author) from India on October 10, 2009:

 @creativeone59: thanks for the comment.
 It is a pleasure to have people appreciate one's work.

-benny Faye Douglass from Gold Canyon, Arizona on October 10, 2009:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on October 10, 2009:

 That you for you creative reading hub I truly enjoyed it. thanks for sharing it. creativeone59